 return output

-So far, reductions with intermediate transformations have been implemented manually through explicit for-loops.
+So far, we've manually implemented reductions with intermediate transformations through explicit for-loops.
 While this approach makes the underlying mechanics transparent, it also introduces considerable verbosity.

 To address this inconvenience, Julia provides several streamlined alternatives for expressing reductions.
 One such alternative is through specialized methods of common reduction functions, including sum, prod, maximum, and minimum.
-These function methods accept a transforming function as their first argument, followed by the collection to be reduced.
+These methods accept a transforming function as their first argument, with the collection to be reduced as a second argument.
 The general syntax is foo(<transforming function>, x), where foo is the reduction function and x is the vector to be transformed and reduced.

 The following examples illustrate this approach by applying a logarithmic transformation prior to the reduction.